Clinical Corner

 Get started on Dexcom G7

-If you are living with diabetes and are not on CGM, talk to your doctor about Dexcom G7.
+If you are living with diabetes and are on Medicare, talk to your doctor about Dexcom G7.
 We can help you get started with a free benefits check.
 Click the button below to send us some basic information.

 1 American Diabetes Association.
 Standards of Care in Diabetes.
 Diabetes Care.
 2023;46(Supp 1):S1-S291.